kobayutapon/meta-nxp-connectivity/README.md

 # What's new

-- Support Matter controller application and Matter demo applications on i.MX95 15x15 EVK platform, support OpenThread Border Router and OpenThread on i.MX95 15x15 EVK platform.
-- Integrated with Linux L6.12.34 and Yocto Walnascar.
+- Integrated with Linux L6.12.49 and Yocto Walnascar.
-- Upgrade Matter application source code to v1.5 Rev TE.
+- Upgrade Matter application source code to v1.5-branch.
-- Support Thread Board Router Management cluster in imx-thread-br-app application.
-- Support unpair nad forget device in chip-tool-web2, support network graph in chip-tool-web2.

 # How to build the Yocto image with integrated OpenThread Border Router